 Degrees in hand, Ms. Walton set out to achieve her goals.
 She started out as a staff developer and a teacher assistant at P.S.
 200 Benson, and then became an auxiliary trainer for paraprofessionals at P.S.
 132 Conselyea School, a teacher and staff development specialist at P.S.
 274 Kosciusko School, a staff development specialist at P.S.
 299, and a practitioner instructor of New York City teaching fellows at District 32.
 Although Ms. Walton loved working with children and having the abilities necessary to make a difference, she decided to step down in 2006.
 Her final role before retirement was assistant principal of P.S.
 106 Edward Everett Hale in Region 4 of District 32 for the New York City Board of Education.

 One of the highlights of Ms. Walton’s career was when she was asked to help with the breakfast program at P.S.
-32 The State Street School.
+274 The Kosciusko School.
 She worked with dietitians from the district to implement a supporting program using hydroponics, which diverts from the traditional methods of growing crops by replacing soil with nutrient formula.
 The program was a success; people from the Food and Drug Administration even showed up at the celebration.
 This was also the first time a lot of the young children had an opportunity to work alongside a scientist.
 It was an enriching experience for all involved, and she’s very proud of her role.

 Outside of the classroom, Ms. Walton enjoyed using her skills to help out in her community.
 She was a grant developer for exploring hydroponics at Cornell University, a grant developer and adapter for the New York Board of Education, a grant developer for Cool Cats Don’t Smoke with the American Cancer Society, and a grant developer for The Men Behind the Pen.
-Additionally, she was a member of the Queens Village Bellrose Democrats, the Legislative Advisory Committee in Albany, N.Y., the National Association of Female Executives, the International Reading Association, and the Manhattan Reading Council, among other organizations.
+Additionally, she was a member of the Queens Village Bellrose Democrats, the Legislative Advisory Committee in Albany, New York, the National Association of Female Executives, the International Reading Association, and the Manhattan Reading Council, among other organizations.

 When Ms. Walton has free time, she pursues hobbies like reading and bowling.